Wayne County Court Records

 Types of Probate Cases

-• Conservatorships: Voluntary conservatorships for individuals seeking assistance managing their affairs
+- Conservatorships — Voluntary conservatorships for individuals seeking help managing their affairs

 Searching Probate Records

-Probate case information can be accessed through the Probate Court’s website or by contacting the court directly.
-Estate records—including wills admitted to probate, inventories, fiduciary accountings, and distribution entries—are generally public records.
+You can access probate case information through the Probate Court's website or by contacting the court directly.
+Estate records — including wills admitted to probate, inventories, fiduciary accountings, and distribution entries — are generally public.
 Adoption records are permanently sealed and not available for public inspection.

 Forms and Filing

-The Ohio Supreme Court publishes standardized probate forms used across all Ohio counties, available through the Ohio Supreme Court’s forms page.
-Wayne County Probate Court may also require local forms or supplements; check with the court for current requirements.
+The Ohio Supreme Court publishes standardized probate forms used across all Ohio counties, available through the Ohio Supreme Court's forms page.
+Wayne County Probate Court may also require local forms or supplements — check with the court for current requirements before filing.

 Key Steps to Access a Probate File

-4. Pay the applicable copy fees—certified copies carry an additional certification charge.
+- Pay the applicable copy fees — certified copies carry an additional certification charge.

 Fees

-Probate filing fees in Ohio are established by statute.
-Common fees include charges for filing an application to administer an estate, filing a will for probate, and obtaining certified copies.
+Probate filing fees in Ohio are set by statute and include charges for filing an application to administer an estate, filing a will for probate, and obtaining certified copies.
 Contact the Probate Court directly for the current fee schedule, as amounts are periodically updated by the Ohio General Assembly and local court orders.

 Guardianship Records